Yogesh-Shri/Emperical-Study-of-Smart-Contracts/README.md

 versionfinder.py- It finds alll of the compiler version that are used in json files and store in two files
 1. version.csv(Contains only Count)
-2. version2.csv(Contains version Name, Coount)
+2. version2.csv(Contains version Name, Count)

 contract_name_count_pair.py - It finds the name of contract and coount from the json file and store in a txt file and csv file stores just the count.